amitkrishna/amitkrishna/README.md

  🌱 I’m currently learning my way to by proficient in core CS concepts<br/>
  ⚡ Fun fact: Like to Curry in Javascript<br/>
  👯 I’m looking to collaborate on AngularJS <br/>
-  📫 How to reach me: amitkrishna936@protonmail.com
+  📫 How to reach me: amitkrishna936@protonmail.com<br/>
+  💬 Ask me about -Kubernetes , Docker , Helm
 <!--
 **amitkrishna/amitkrishna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.